Third-party IdP SSO integration

 The integration between KaseyaOne and third-party IdP allows users to log in to KaseyaOne from both the IdP interface and the KaseyaOne login page using the IdP credentials.
 This reduces the amount of user credentials in use and streamlines the login process.
 You can also add an extra layer of security by forcing users to log in to KaseyaOne from the IdP only.

-You manage your third-party identity provider SSO integration and the following SSO-related features in the Admin Settings > Single Sign-On tab:
+You manage your third-party identity provider SSO integration and the following SSO-related features on the Single Sign-On page:

 - Enforce Log In with SSO.
 This forces users to log in with their SSO application.